Coatbridge

-Coatbridge (Cotbrig or Coatbrig, /ˌkoutˈbrɪdʒ/) is a town in North Lanarkshire, Scotland, about 8+1/2 mi east of Glasgow city centre, set in the central Lowlands.
+Coatbridge (/ˌkoutˈbrɪdʒ/; Cotbrig or Coatbrig) is a town in North Lanarkshire, Scotland, about 8+1/2 mi east of Glasgow city centre, set in the central Lowlands.
+It had a population of 42,264 in 2022.
 Along with neighbouring town Airdrie, Coatbridge forms the area known as the Monklands (population approximately 90,000 including outlying settlements), often considered to be part of the Greater Glasgow urban area – although officially they have not been included in population figures since 2016 due to small gaps between the Monklands and Glasgow built-up areas.

 In the last years of the 18th century, the area developed from a loose collection of hamlets into the town of Coatbridge.
 The town's development and growth have been intimately connected with the technological advances of the Industrial Revolution, and in particular with the hot blast process.
 Coatbridge was a major Scottish centre for iron works and coal mining during the 19th century and was then described as 'the industrial heartland of Scotland' and the 'Iron Burgh'.

 Coatbridge also had a notorious reputation for air pollution and the worst excesses of industry.
 However, by the 1920s, coal seams were exhausted and the iron industry in Coatbridge was in rapid decline.
 After the Great Depression, the Gartsherrie ironwork was the last remaining iron works in the town.
 One publication has commented that in modern-day Coatbridge "coal, iron and steel have all been consigned to the heritage scrap heap".